prebid/addressability-framework/mvp-spec/website-implementation.md

 ```
 <!--partial-end-->

-The AdServer must sign the Seeds.
+The Ad Server must sign the Seeds.
 The Elliptic Curve Digital Signature Algorithm
 (ECDSA) is used for this purpose.
 NIST P-256 coupled with the hash algorithm
 SHA-256 is applied on a build string that relies on the Seed data
 and the Prebid SSO Data.